Inria-Empenn/Anima-Public/docs/source/diffusion.rst

 Multiple compartment models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From version 2.0, Anima provides tools for the estimation and processing of multi-compartment models.
+Anima provides tools for the estimation and processing of multi-compartment models.
 So far, we have implemented results of our research from papers on estimation and model averaging of MCM.
 More works on tractography are to come in future releases.

 MCM estimation
 """"""""""""""

 The **animaMCMEstimator** tool provides an implementation of MCM estimation from DWI data, following the maximum likelihood method described in [8].
 It provides in its public version tools to estimate models including isotropic compartments (free water, isotropic restricted water, dot compartment, and directional compartments (stick, zeppelin, tensor, NODDI [12]).
 The binary release also allows for the estimation of the DDI compartment model [9].

-*Example:* this estimates a multi-compartment model with two components (-n 2), each anisotropic component being a tensor (-c 3), a free water compartment (-F) and an isotropic restricted water compartment (-R), using the variable projection method (--ml-mode 2) and the Levenberg Marquardt algorithm.
+*Example:* this estimates a multi-compartment model with two components (``-n 2``), each anisotropic component being a tensor (``-c 3``), a free water compartment (``-F``) and an isotropic restricted water compartment (``-R``), using the variable projection method (``--ml-mode 2``) and the Levenberg Marquardt algorithm.

 .. code-block:: sh